BrentGrammer/Pic_Searcher_App/README.md

 ## Tasks/Goals to Complete:

-- Fix upload form spacing and styling

-- Make demo version that disables the upload buttons on the upload page.
+- Make demo version that disables the upload buttons on the upload page, or deletes user demo account after ten minutes and recreates a fresh one.

-- Change Database name to pic_browser_app and update the dbconn.php connection data

 - Bug: PHPMailer sending duplicate emails from reset password submit on forgot_pw.php - the issue is with reloading the page when $emailSent is set and the message to check email is loaded-this refreshes the page and runs the script to send the email again.